Having a martyr complex is like having a get out of jail free card.

 Societal/cultural conditioning also contributes greatly to our tendency to develop certain complexes throughout life.
 For example, making a simple comparison of South American and North American tradition reveals a lot about differing cultural expectations.
 Latina women, for example, are traditionally expected to be motherly, nurturing, self-sacrificing homemakers.
 American women, on the other hand, are frequently encouraged to be active, successful, and even a little selfish, business women.
 Our cultural roots determine many of the thoughts and feelings we have about who we are, and who we “should” be.

 Self-esteem and the subsequent development of our core beliefs is also a major contributor to developing a martyr complex.
 The worse we feel about ourselves, the more we tend to try covering this up by making believe that we are “kind, loving, compassionate and caring.”
-Being a self-imposed martyr also removes the need for us to take responsibility of our lives by scapegoating other people as the cause of our failures and disappointments.
+The martyr role is essentially a dysfunctional coping mechanism that requires serious shadow work.
+Being a self-imposed martyr also removes the need for us to take responsibility for our lives by scapegoating other people as the cause of our failures and disappointments.

 1. The person has a martyr as their hero, e.g. Joan of Arc, Francis of Assisi, Gandhi, Jesus, or perhaps a parent or grandparent who abandoned all of their hopes and dreams in “service” of the family.